Univ.-Prof. for Trumpet

 This degree course is oriented around current developments and performance practice in the arts, as well as the latest, most up-to-date research in the academic disciplines involved.
 The goal of the BA in Performance is the practice-oriented and academically sound professional preparation for the following fields:

 - Chamber musician

-- Orchestra musician (for example in chamber, opera and symphony orchestras, orchestras and ensembles for contemporary music, orchestras and ensembles for historical instruments)
+- Orchestral musician (e.g. in chamber/opera/symphony orchestras, orchestras and ensembles for contemporary music, ensembles for historical instruments)